miyagawa/cpanminus/README.md

 Module::Build (core in 5.10) if you want to install MakeMaker based modules without 'make'

+# QUESTIONS

+## Should I really use this?

+No. Use CPAN or CPANPLUS.

+## WTF?
+What's the point?

+OK, the first motivation was this: CPAN shell gets OOM (or swaps heavily and gets really slow) on Slicehost/linode's most affordable plan with only 256MB RAM.

+Yes, I know there are tools like CPAN::SQLite that can fix that problem (and yes I use it on my Macbook Pro!) but installing it and its 14 non-core dependencies without CPAN shell (because CPAN shell doesn't work) feels like yak shaving.

+So, imagine you don't have CPAN or CPANPLUS.
+What you're going to do is to search the module on the CPAN search site, download a tarball, unpack it and then run `perl Makefile.PL` (or `perl Build.PL`) and then `make install` (or `./Build install`).
+If the module has dependencies you probably have to recurively resolve those dependencies by hand before doing so.

+This script just automates that.

+## Zero-conf?
+How does this module get/parse/update the CPAN index?

+It scrapes the site <http://search.cpan.org/>.
+Yes, it's horrible and fragile.

+Fetched files are unpacked in `~/.cpanm` but you can configure with `CPANMINUS_HOME` environment variable.

+## Are you on drugs?

+Yes, I think my brain has been damaged since I looked at PyPI, gemcutter, pip and rip.

-# Where does this install modules to?
+## Where does this install modules to?

 It installs to wherever ExtUtils::MakeMaker and Module::Build are configured to.
 So if you use local::lib then it installs to your local perl5 directory.
-Otherwise it installs to sitelib, so you might need to run `cpanm` command as root, or run with `--sudo` option to auto sudo when running the install command.
+Otherwise it installs to siteperl directory, so you might need to run `cpanm` command as root, or run with `--sudo` option to auto sudo when running the install command.

-# Does this really work?
+## Does this really work?

 I tested installing MojoMojo, KiokuDB, Catalyst, Jifty and Plack using cpanminus and the installations including dependencies were mostly